 ● Mobility metrics available to app developers

 Apple announced the next major OS update for Apple Watch, watchOS 7, at WWDC 2020.
 The update launched in September 2020.
 Significant changes include handwashing timers, sleep tracking, and mobility metrics.
 Apple Watch Series 3 and newer can migrate to the update.

 In the new update, users track their sleep with Apple Watch.
 Apple has chosen to take a holistic approach to sleep health, giving users the tools to set up healthy sleep routines, meet their sleep goals, and get better sleep.

-The Apple Watch will track users' micro-movements via the accelerometer to monitor sleep.
-In the morning, users will see a chart of their sleep habits on both their iPhone and Apple Watch.
+The Apple Watch tracks users' micro-movements via the accelerometer to monitor sleep.
+In the morning, users see a chart of their sleep habits on both their iPhone and Apple Watch.

 A new feature, dubbed Wind Down, allows Apple Watch and iPhone users to create customized bedtime routines.
 These routines may include dimming the lights, listening to soundscapes, and activating a favorite meditation app.